 When entertainment is paramount, many people turn to Paramount Pictures Corporation.
 A subsidiary of media firm Viacom, the company produces and distributes films through Paramount Pictures, Paramount Animation, Paramount Classics, Insurge Pictures, MTV Films, Nickelodeon Movies, and Paramount Vantage.
-It maintains the Paramount Pictures library of some 3,500 films, including classic hits from the Star Trek, Godfather, and Indiana Jones series, and releases about a dozen new titles annually.
+It maintains the Paramount Pictures library of some 3,300 films, including classic hits from the Star Trek, Godfather, and Indiana Jones series, and releases about a dozen new titles annually.
 Paramount Pictures distributes movies on video and DVD through Paramount Home Entertainment.
-The studio ceased to own DreamWorks in 2008.

 Paramount is focused on producing and ditributing profitable movies through an annual slate that includes a mix of a few key major-budget movies called "tentpoles" along with smaller, more modest-budget titles.
 The studio is also capitalizing on distribution agreements with other studios.